JanHerca/urantiapedia/output/wikijs/en/article/Rosey_Lieske/Actualizing_The_Supreme_in_your_life.md

 They say it is through the medium of thought that we engage in our destiny making.
 Thoughts forge a path from matter to spirit — from potential to actual.
 Thoughts develop, color, and change the world and the soul.
 The one realm which we have clear access to in our embryonic state is mind.

 We may always be hounded by many useless, uninspired processes of thought.
 But through spiritual study especially the life and teachings of Christ Michael — and through this element of faith, we can engage the Adjuster in thought direction which will liven our instincts toward dynamic, creative, and serving patterns of behavior.
-God-serving becomes man-serving and man-serving is an accessible technique toward the development of a service sensitivity; a way of being. loving, and serving equipped with a gauge and a timing — an ability to sense Supremacy potentials existent in our lives.
+God-serving becomes man-serving and man-serving is an accessible technique toward the development of a service sensitivity; a way of being, loving, and serving equipped with a gauge and a timing — an ability to sense Supremacy potentials existent in our lives.

 We actualize the Supreme through our experience with these potentials.
 And experience being a mobile, reflexive reality contact exists on a myriad of levels.
 But in the Supreme our spiritual experience is always resonant with value-meanings reflective of God's will, both in our environment and our minds.
 Let's look at these Supreme value potentials accessible to our experience, which ultimately will create a reaction and expansion of Supreme sovereignty in the wake of their realization.